How to Understand Political Correctness

 - How “what PC means” changes with time, geographic location, and culture.
 For example, how PC in NAZI Germany is different than PC in post WWI America, is different than PC under Obama in 2016, is different than PC after 2001 under Bush, is different than PC at a diversity rally in Manhattan, is different than PC at a NASCAR event in the American South.

 - How PC is sometimes used as a political talking point where it can, and has been, used to oppress speech or to incite hate; sometimes ill intentioned, sometimes not.
 For example, when the right uses PC to justify defunding education because of “liberal professors and their PC agenda”.
+For better or worse, PC as a term arguably has roots in Russian propaganda.
+I don’t want to harp on that here, bit it is part of the conversation.

 - The difference between self-censored speech and state-censored speech, and how much of each type is appropriate (“when does politeness become supplication?” “when does expected behavior become a mechanism for social control?”).